subugoe/oa2020cadata/analysis/paper.md

 ![Figure 3](figure/global_publisher_share.png)

 Our data confirms that the global publishing landscape is dominated by a few large publishers.
-In total, ten publishers accounted foralmost two-thirds of articles published between 2014 - 2018.
-The Big 3, Elsevier, Springer Nature and Wiley, even accounted for a percentage of 46 %.
-However, further analysis suggests large differences when differentiating between toll and fully open access: The market for fully open access journals is so far less domintated by major publishing houses.
-A notable exeption is Springer Nature with its large fully open access portfolio including BioMed Central and the large mega-journals Scientific Reports and Nature Communications.
+In total, ten publishers accounted for around two-thirds of articles published between 2014 - 2018.
+The Big 3, Elsevier, Springer Nature and Wiley, accounted for a percentage of 46 %.
+However, further analysis suggests large differences when differentiating between toll and fully open access: The market for fully open access journals seems to be far less dominated by major publishing houses.
+A notable exception is Springer Nature with its large fully open access portfolio including BioMed Central and the large mega-journals Scientific Reports and Nature Communications.